- Oracle is being sued for making false claims about cloud growth, and we review the accusations brought by the Fireman’s Fund.

-Unmentioned here, and perhaps unknown to the Fireman Fund is that Oracle has changed its incentives for sales rep to only compensate cloud sales.
+Unmentioned here, and perhaps unknown to the Fireman Fund, Oracle has changed its incentives for a sales rep only to compensate for cloud sales.
 The problem?
-Oracle does not have much to sell in the cloud…..so sales reps often sell both the cloud and the on-premises version of the Oracle software, with the cloud being reported to Wall Street and the on-premises version being used by the customer.
+Oracle does not have much to sell in the Cloud…..so sales reps often sell both the Cloud and the on-premises version of the Oracle software, with the Cloud being reported to Wall Street and the on-premises version being used by the customer.

 “One of the ways Oracle’s sales people beefed up cloud sales — and their own commissions, which were heavily tied to how much cloud they sold — was a tried-and-true method, according to the salesperson.
 It involved including cloud credits on a customer’s contract even if the customer didn’t want the cloud product, this person said.